 Natalie Haas is a vibrant and creative cellist, a seasoned performer and recording artist, and a skilled and experienced teacher.
 A graduate of the Juilliard School in New York City, Natalie discovered the cello at age nine.
 In addition to having extensive classical music training, she is accomplished in a broad array of fiddle genres.
 Her musical journey found purpose when she fell in love with Celtic music at Alasdair Fraser’s Valley of the Moon Scottish Fiddling School at age 11.
 Inspired and encouraged by Alasdair, she began to investigate the cello’s potential for rhythmic accompaniment to fiddle tunes.
 Her and Fraser’s duo release, Fire & Grace, was awarded the Best Album of the Year in the Scots Trad Music Awards 2004.
 More information about Natalie can be found on her website.

-Joining Alasdair and Natalie in 2016 were dance caller Quena Crain and fiddle coaches Lilly Pearlman and Aldo Lavaggi.
+Joining Alasdair and Natalie again this year will be dance caller Quena Crain, and fiddle coaches Katie KcNally and Donal Sheets.

 Quena Crain – dance caller